 It’s no secret that cats dislike water.
 Trying to give a bath to a feline can result in your domestic kitty turning into a man-eating tiger.
 Although big cats such as tigers love cooling in the river, and there are some cats breeds, such as the Turkish Van, who actually enjoy and love water.
 However, feral cats and most domestic cats hate water.
-Here are 4 reasons cats hate water so much, why cats are afraid of water.
+Here are 4 reasons why cats hate water so much, why cats are afraid of water.

 Cats have no evolutionary need for water Unlike tigers, who live in hot tropical climates abundant with rivers, cats have originated from desert-like climates, so they didn’t inherit their big relatives instinct of using water to cool off.
 Cats never needed to like water in order to keep from dying of heatstroke.